NSHipster/articles/2019-06-24-propertywrapper.md

 ### Wrapped Properties Can't Be Aliased

-Another limitation of the current proposal is that you can't create use instances of property wrappers as property wrappers.
+Another limitation of the current proposal is that you can't use instances of property wrappers as property wrappers.

 Our `UnitInterval` example from before, which constrains wrapped values between 0 and 1 (inclusive),